smarthomej/addons/bundles/org.smarthomej.transform.format/README.md

 Transforms the input by using the java formatter.
 It expects the format string to be read from a file which is stored under the `transform` folder.
-The file name must have the `.format` extension and contain at least one occurence of `%1$s` which is replaced by the input string.
+The file name must have the `.format` extension and contain at least one occurrence of `%1$s` which is replaced by the input string.

 ## Example

-### transform/identity.map:
+### transform/identity.format:

 ```
 %1$s